celery/celery/CONTRIBUTING.rst

         pycassa

-    These are pip requirement files so you can have version specifiers and multiple packages are separated by newline.
+    These are pip requirement files, so you can have version specifiers and multiple packages are separated by newline.
 A more complex example could
     be: